 The funny thing is… we didn’t even set out to achieve the above when we started.
 We just focused on understanding the message from her subconsciousness.
 This message is to love and respect herself, and to live her life without putting it on hold for others.
 Everything else kinda took care of itself after that.

 - What negative pattern have you been facing?

-- What are you going to do about these messages?
+- What are you going to do about them?

 Receive these messages, internalize them, and act on them.
-For Phil, it took him about 10,000 years before he internalized his message (to be a kinder, better human) and realized it fully, hence breaking the time loop.
-For you though, I’ve a feeling that you wouldn’t need this long.
+For Phil in Groundhog Day, it took him about 10,000 years before he internalized his message to be a kinder, better human and actualized it, hence breaking the time loop.
+For you though, I doubt you won’t need this long.
 I’ve a feeling that now that you’ve read this post, you’ll know what to do, or at least start moving on a different path. :)